cosmicjs/cosmic-sdk-js/README.md

 console.log(imageResponse.media.height); // Image height
 console.log(imageResponse.media.alt_text); // Alt text for the image console.log(imageResponse.revised_prompt); // Potentially revised prompt used by the AI

+// Example of using media_url with AI-generated text const textWithImageResponse = await cosmic.ai.generateText({
+  prompt: 'Write a product description for a coffee mug',
+  media_url: 'https://imgix.cosmicjs.com/your-image-url.jpg', // URL of an image to reference
+  max_tokens: 500,
+});

+console.log(textWithImageResponse.text); // Generated text that references the image console.log(textWithImageResponse.usage);
 ```

 ## Learn more